As a lifelong reader and longtime journalist, a part of me secretly always wanted to be a novelist.

 Of course, I quickly discovered it wasn’t that easy.

-First, I needed to select a genre.
-Would I write mystery, international intrigue, science fiction or romance?
-I’ve always been drawn to love stories (my favorite movies are romantic comedies - it’s even better if they're also musicals).
+The first thing I needed to do was select a genre.
+What would I write?
+Mystery, international intrigue, science fiction or romance?
+I’ve always been drawn to love stories (my favorite movies are romantic comedies, and it’s even better if they are also musicals).
 So, the obvious answer was romance.

-I wanted to base the story in the United States.
-What was the ultimate road trip in American history?
-And the answer came to me: the Oregon Trail, the path that opened the Western Frontier to courageous and enterprising men and women.
+But what road trip?
+I was writing historical, and wanted to set my story in the United States, so I asked myself what was the ultimate road trip in American history?
+And the obvious answer came back: the Oregon Trail.

-So that's why my first novel, the historical romance, “Mercy’s Way,” takes place in 1845 along the Oregon Trail.
+So that is why my first novel, a historical romance called “Mercy’s Way,” takes place in 1845 along the Oregon Trail.

-I've never traveled the Oregon Trail.
+I had never been to the Oregon Trail.
 I knew as much about it as the average person.
-So, I embarked on several months of research, incorporating the Trail and its perilous history and landscape into my story with fictional characters, making it one of the characters, too.
+So I embarked upon several months of research, incorporated the real Trail into my fictional story with fictional characters, and strove to make it one of the characters too.

-I hope you enjoy love the story.
-And while whisked back in time — to where love is part of the adventure — I hope you enjoy learning about the Oregon Trail along the way.
+When you read “Mercy’s Way,” I hope you love the story.
+And while whisked back in time—to where love is part of the adventure—I hope you enjoy learning about the Oregon Trail along the way.